It is possible to teach the alphabet to children of a young age and it doesn’t need to feel like a chore – it can be fun!

 I like this one because it focuses heavily on letter sounds.
 Letter sounds are the precursor to reading – not letter names.

-4. Letter Boards + ABC Games
+4. Introduce Alphabet Letter Boards + ABC Games

 Early on, one of my daughter’s favorite toys was her flip letter board.
 I love this toy because it’s wood (I prefer wood over plastic), each letter has a noun (person, place, or thing) printed on the backside of the letter, and each of the pieces are attached (no searching for missing pieces) to the board.
 This was a useful product for introducing letter sounds and picture association.